theycallmeswift/theycallmeswift.github.com/_posts/2013-02-01-the-elements-of-a-good-api-demo.md

 ![Good Slide](/img/good_slide.png)

-It's pretty obvious which one is better.
+They both have the same overall message, but it's pretty obvious which one is better.
 Slides don't *need* to be boring.
 They can be simple and fun.
 You just have to go the extra mile and put some personality into them.

 ## Keep it simple.